 - The Appeal Committee is charged with reviewing tuition and fee petition appeals.

-- The Appeal Committee shall consist of no more than five voting members appointed by the Vice Provost for Administration and Finance.
-Appointments begin in August, are for a period of one calendar year, and are renewable at the discretion of the Vice Provost for Administration and Finance.
+- The Appeal Committee shall consist of no more than five voting members appointed by the Chief Financial Officer and Vice Provost for Finance.
+Appointments begin in August, are for a period of one calendar year, and are renewable at the discretion of the Chief Financial Officer and Vice Provost for Finance.

 - The Appeals Committee shall include representatives from Student Account Services, Budget Management & Fiscal Services Office, and Provost's Office – Budget and Finance.
 A representative of the Office of the University Registrar shall serve as an ex-officio non-voting member on the Appeal Committee.

 - The chairperson shall be a voting member and shall be selected by the committee.